CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/decisions.md

 **Components:** All Components

 **Context:**
-The service must achieve 5x performance improvement over Python implementation.
+The service must achieve high-performance camera service operations.

 **Decision:**
 Use object pools, connection pooling, and efficient data structures with profiling.